Alfresco/docs-alfresco/content-services/latest/develop/reference/surf-framework-ref.md

 data is typically Base64 encoded and gzipped to make it far more compact.

-With regards Share, while the CSS Sprite could be applied to Share pages, it has the potential to break existing Share customizations, so this appraoch is not used in Share.
+With regards Share, while the CSS Sprite could be applied to Share pages, it has the potential to break existing Share customizations, so this approach is not used in Share.
 The approach taken instead is to use the Data URI approach to embed images in CSS stylesheets.

 #### Configuration in Share